 1) Physical Chemistry:

 Read from NCERT and have your concepts clarified at your coaching institute.
 After you are done with the chapter, write down all equations from the chapter in a notebook for speedy reference while solving problems.
 Solve problems from NCERT and from other materials your coaching institute will provide.
-After this, solve previous year questions from Archive.
+After this, solve previous year questions from the Archive.

 2) Organic Chemistry:

 Organic chemistry is highly structured and logical, unlike most other topics of chemistry.
 Which is why all JEE aspirants love organic.
 You’ll need to study all reaction mechanisms and remember all named reactions.
 Study the chapter, and make notes while you study each chapter.
 Just write down the name of the reaction, mechanism (if required), and a few example reactions and exceptions (if any).
 After the end of two years, this will prove your most vital resource for blazing fast revision.
 After you’re conceptually clear with the chapter, solve problems from Himanshu Pandey.
 They’ll sharpen all your learning and you’ll assimilate a lot of exceptions and tricky questions.
-After this, solve previous year questions from Archive.
+After this, solve previous year questions from the Archive.

 3) Inorganic Chemistry: